 - Take detailed notes – While it’s all still fresh in your mind, write down everything you can remember about the car accident.
 Include when, where, and how the crash happened, weather conditions, what you saw, what you heard, and anything noteworthy the other driver said or did after the accident.
 Refrain from posting anything about your car accident online, especially social media.
 Anything you post about your crash can be used against you to challenge or deny your claim.

 - Seek medical attention – Even though you might not feel injured, it’s critical to get checked out by a doctor within 24 hours of your crash.
 You may have serious and potentially life-threatening injuries and not even realize it.
+Go to a local hospital like Mercy Hospital of Buffalo, an urgent care center, or your primary care physician.
 Follow your doctor’s orders for treatment, document your visits, and attend all follow-up appointments.

 - Contact a car accident lawyer – Before you notify your insurance company that you’ve been involved in a crash, you should at least consider talking to a car accident lawyer to go over your rights and discuss your legal options.
 Having an experienced attorney by your side from the very beginning can give you an advantage.
 From investigating your crash to dealing with the insurance company, a car accident lawyer can handle every aspect of your claim and get you the compensation you’re entitled to.